nodeshift/nodejs-reference-architecture/docs/functional-components/nodejs-versions-images.md

-**Note:** It is quite common for the version of Node.js which is installed in this way to be tied to the OS version. for example if you simply install `apt-get install nodejs` on Ubuntu 18.04 you get Node.js v8.10.0 which is already end of life (EOL).
+**Note:** It is quite common for the version of Node.js which is installed in this way to be tied to the OS version.
+For example if you simply install `apt-get install nodejs` on Ubuntu 18.04 you get Node.js v8.10.0 which is already end of life (EOL).

 Therefore, it is generally not recommeneded that you use the default